UNT athletic department has four cases of COVID-19

 Four members of the University of North Texas athletic department have tested positive for an active COVID-19 infection.

-UNT is testing its athletes and staff members as they return to campus.
-The school shut down its athletic facilities in March due to the pandemic.
+UNT is testing its athletes and staff members as they return to campus after athletic facilities were shut down in March due to the COVID-19 pandemic.

-UNT's staff members all underwent a nasal swab test that detects active COVID-19 infections when they returned to campus on June 3.
+UNT’s staff members all underwent a nasal swab test to detect an active COVID-19 infection when they returned to campus on June 3.

 The school’s football players are taking blood tests for COVID-19 antibodies upon their return.
 Players who test positive for COVID-19 antibodies are immediately given a follow-up nasal swab test and are isolated to prevent an infection from spreading.

+The remainder of UNT’s players were expected to arrive on July 13.

-UNT had just three antibody positives and no active COVID-19 infections as of June 15.
+UNT had just three positive antibody tests and no active COVID-19 infections as of June 15.

 A UNT official said the school has conducted 78 antibody tests and 191 swab tests, including 104 swab tests that were administered Monday.